Merbein

 Educational outcomes in Merbein fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 12.1%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 8.9%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.2%).
-Vocational credentials are prominent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (31.5%).
-Educational participation is high, with 30.4% currently enrolled in formal education.
+Vocational credentials are prevalent, with 41.8% of residents aged 15+ holding them, including advanced diplomas (10.3%) and certificates (31.5%).
+Educational participation is high, with 30.4% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education